It’s easy to stop smoking, just stop!

 When you cut down the amount you smoke you tend to count the hours (or minutes) until your next smoke.

-As it produces a constant state of ‘withdrawal’ you are focussed 100% on smoking pretty much all day.
-Your mind will literally play tricks on you by telling you about the ‘pleasures’ and how the denial of it has always made you feel bad.
-Your mind is filled with either thoughts of smoking or thoughts of deprivation.
+As it produces a constant state of ‘withdrawal’ you are focused 100% on smoking pretty much all day.
+Your mind will literally play tricks on you by telling you about the ‘pleasures’ and how the denial of them has always made you feel bad.
+Your mind is filled with either thought of smoking or thoughts of deprivation.

-Investment: These is no financial cost and there is a cost saving if you do reduce the amount you smoke.
+Investment: There is no financial cost and there is a cost-saving if you do reduce the amount you smoke.

 Nicotine replacement therapy (NRT)

 This consists of plenty of options such as gum, sprays, lozenges, inhalers and patches.